Alias

 Data tab with app LEAVE_REQUEST and aliased cells as columns

-After entering the alias, an additional option appears: "Show on grid view".
-It allows you to see data from a cell with a given alias in the grid tab of this app.
+After entering an alias, an additional option "Show on grid view" appears.
+It allows you to view data from a cell with a given alias in the Table tab of this application.

 mceclip3.png